MGTheTrain/dotnet-ddd-web-api-starter/{{cookiecutter.project_slug}}/README.md

 ### Running xUnit tests

-If external services for storage or messaging are needed via Docker Compose utilize the following line:
+If external services for storage or messaging are needed via Docker Compose modify the [docker-compose.yml](./devops/docker-compose/docker-compose.yml) and utilize the following line:

 ```sh
 make start-docker-cmp